 of Rohingya refugees are newborns and children

 The Rohingya people have experienced decades of systematic discrimination, statelessness and targeted violence in Rakhine State, Myanmar (formerly Burma).
 Since August 2017, around 744,000 Rohingyas have sought refuge in Cox’s Bazar, southern Bangladesh, fleeing the violence and joining the existing Rohingya communities in the country.
-There are therefore now over 910,000 Rohingya refugees in Bangladesh, of whom 854,000 live in the camps of Cox’s Bazar according to the last census.
+There are therefore now over 877,710 Rohingyas refugees in Bangladesh, of whom 860,000 live in the camps of Cox’s Bazar according to the last census.

-Almost 902,000 Rohingyas have sought refuge in southern Bangladesh
+Almost 877,710 Rohingyas have sought refuge in southern Bangladesh.

-The majority of the Rohingya refugees in Bangladesh live in 34 very overcrowded camps, the largest of which accommodates 734,645 people.
+The majority of the Rohingya refugees in Bangladesh live in 34 very overcrowded camps, which make up a “mega-camp”.
 It is currently the largest humanitarian camp in the world.
 Despite the humanitarian response provided by around a hundred NGOs, the Rohingyas’ situation is still extremely precarious.
 The number of refugees in Cox’s Bazar has almost tripled, with major impacts on the environment and the livelihoods of the host communities.
-This situation is further exacerbated by the location in an area prone to natural disasters, such as cyclones, monsoons and landslides, which make the camps even more vulnerable.
+This situation is further exacerbated by the location in an area prone to natural disasters, such as cyclones, monsoons and landslides.

-Although Bangladesh has accepted and accommodated the Rohingya refugees, the country does not plan for them to remain and is pushing for their return to Myanmar.
-Tensions are growing, both among the refugees in the camps and between the Rohingyas and their host communities.
-Over the course of the year Bangladesh has erected fences around the camps and the Rohingyas no longer have the right to have mobile phones or access to the internet.
-Humanitarian aid organisations face the twin challenge of responding to the essential and humanitarian needs of the Rohingyas and also alleviating the impacts on the host communities in Bangladesh.
+In the meantime, tensions are growing, both among the refugees in the camps and between the Rohingyas and their host communities.
+Since 2019, Bangladesh has erected fences around the camps and the Rohingyas no longer have the right to have mobile phones or access to the internet.

 The humanitarian activities developed by Médecins du Monde in Bangladesh include tools and good practice guidance to facilitate a better response to the needs of the Rohingyas, many of whom are traumatised by the extreme violence they witnessed and experienced in Myanmar.